Visiting Ireland in January has its fair share of negatives (and I’m saying that based on 33 years of living here!).

-Some quick need-to-knows before visiting Ireland in January
+Some quick need-to-knows about visiting Ireland in January

-So, the weather in Ireland can play a big part in the overall success of your trip, and it’s for this reason that some people dodge Ireland in January altogether.
+So, the weather in Ireland in January can play a big part in the overall success of your trip, and it’s for this reason that some people dodge Ireland in January altogether.

 Here are some quick nuggets of info to give you a speedy idea of what to expect from this month.